chipsalliance/chips-alliance-website/README.md

 Start site: `hugo server`.
 The site will be at: [http://localhost:1313/](http://localhost:1313/)

 ### Update Modules
-The Workgroups page is created from [files in the TSC repo](https://github.com/chipsalliance/tsc/tree/main/workgroups) and pulled in to the site via [Hugo Modules](https://gohugo.io/hugo-modules/).
-Once a change is made to that repo, the module will need updating using `hugo mod get -u`.
+The Workgroups and Projects pages are created from [files in the TSC repo](https://github.com/chipsalliance/tsc/) and pulled in to the site via [Hugo Modules](https://gohugo.io/hugo-modules/).
+Once a change is made to that repo, the modules will need updating using `hugo mod get -u`.